stavnstrup/abok/naf/methodology/04-concepts.md

 -   Project reference libraries host the baselines of assets reusable by the architects in a project.

 -   Project architecture repositories host the baselines of architectures and architecture elements produced or updated by architects of the project.

 -   Project architecture workspace is the environment where the architects work for the project.
 This area contains any work-product and data developed by architects prior to their publication as new or updated references, architectures and architecture elements.

 -   Project architecture registries record the usage of elements in reference libraries and architecture repositories in the project’s architecture landscape.

 ## Architecture landscape interactions

-Figure ‎2‑5: Architecture landscape interactions (view from Tier N)
+{%include figure.html url="landscape-interact-tierN.svg" description="Architecture landscape interactions (view from Tier N)"%}

 Interactions occur between architecture landscapes when multi-tier architecting activities are in place in an enterprise (See ‎2.4.9 with